TheOdinProject/curriculum/foundations/html_css/html-foundations/working-with-text.md

 In this lesson, we will learn about the text-based elements you are likely to use the most.

-### Learning Outcomes
+### Lesson Overview

+This section contains a general overview of topics that you will learn in this lesson.

-- How to create paragraphs
+* How to create paragraphs
-- How to create headings
+* How to create headings
-- How to create bold text
+* How to create bold text
-- How to create italicized text
+* How to create italicized text
-- The relationships between nested elements
+* The relationships between nested elements
-- How to create HTML comments
+* How to create HTML comments

 ### Paragraphs